Seattle government expecting revenue loss of more than $100 million as result of coronavirus

 The novel coronavirus pandemic that’s wreaking medical and social havoc in Seattle also could punch a hole of $100 million or more in the city’s budget, forcing leaders to make tough decisions about cuts and emergency funds, a top official said Monday.

-Seattle budget director Ben Noble’s team last week estimated the city could collect $110 million less than expected in general-fund tax revenue this year due to a business breakdown caused by the virus and by efforts to slow its spread, said Noble.
+Seattle budget director Ben Noble’s team last week estimated the city could collect $110 million less than expected in general-fund tax revenue this year due to an economic breakdown caused by the virus and by efforts to slow its spread, said Noble.

 At the same time, some City Council members are adjusting their push to tax large corporations like Amazon, now arguing the money could initially be used to help people slammed by the virus crisis.